 A WEEK ON A PRIVATE ISLAND OFF CARTAGENA

 Held by queer facilitators.
-Designed to dissolve the patterns we inherited and surface the lives we actually want.
+Designed to dissolve the patterns we inherited and surface the lives we are choosing.

 Doors open August 21.